Physics and astronomy

-- Cosmology: dynamics of the universe, the Big Bang, the cosmic microwave background
+- Cosmology: dynamics of the Universe, the Big Bang and the cosmic microwave background.

-- Inertial frames and transformations; Newton's laws in inertial frames
+- Inertial frames and transformations and Newton's laws in inertial frames.

-- Michelson-Morley experiment – observed constancy of speed of light.
-Einstein's assumptions
+- Michelson-Morley experiment: observed constancy of speed of light and Einstein's assumptions.

-- Lorentz-Einstein transformations; Minkowski diagrams; Lorentz contraction; time dilation
+- Lorentz-Einstein transformations, Minkowski diagrams, Lorentz contraction and time dilation.

-- Transformation of velocities – stellar aberration.
-Variation of mass, mass-energy equivalence
+- Transformation of velocities: stellar aberration, variation of mass and mass-energy equivalence.

 - Lorentz transformations for momentum and energy.